afandian/layout-experiment/README.md

 # Layout Experiment

 Experimental ideas for a page layout engine, written in Rust.
-Build page structures and render to SVG.
+Build page structures in a layout tree, render to SVG.
 Destined to eventually evolve into something that can used to typeset music for FolkTuneFinder.com.

 # Demo
 <img src="demo.svg" width="50%">